coreinfrastructure/best-practices-badge/doc/design.md

 The web application is itself OSS, and we intend for the web application to meet its own criteria.
-We have implemented it with Ruby on Rails; Rails is good for simple web applications like this one.
+We have implemented it with Ruby on Rails; Rails is good for simple web applications like this one, particularly since it's easy to create, update, and maintain with a small team.
-The system stores the data in PostgreSQL (aka Postgres).
+The system stores the data in PostgreSQL (aka Postgres); the key is that we don't lose data, and our throughput needs are easily met by PostgreSQL, so selecting an RDBMS with a long track record of reliability made sense.

 ### High-level design figure